acrenwelge/Portfolio-Reference-Documents/dotnet-guidelines.md

 2. Add **Job Title** as **.NET Software Developer**.

-3.  **Industry equivalency** –Add your top 5 key skills that are relevant to your core technology stack and the equivalency in months for each skill.
+3.  **Industry equivalency** – Add your top 5 key skills that are relevant to your core technology stack and the equivalency in months for each skill.
 	- **Recommended Industry Equivalency Skills** - C#,SQL, ASP.NET Web API, ADO.NET Entity Framework, Angular, JavaScript, TypeScript, DevOps, Docker, Microsoft Azure, .NET, Microservices, and any Testing Technologies.
 	- **Agile** and **Git** are not allowed.